HOME EXTENSION RENOVATION COSTS 2022 – AUCKLAND (UPDATED)

 FIXTURES, FITTINGS AND FINISHES

-Fixtures, fittings and finishes are items that will form part of your renovation that are typically not itemised in your renovation building costs.
+Fixtures, fittings and finishes are items that will form part of your house extension renovation that are typically not itemised in your renovation building costs.
 These items are likely to add up to a significant portion of your renovation budget.
-However, they may be listed in your contact under as an estimate under a line item called Prime Cost items.
+However, they may be listed in your contract under as an estimate under a line item called Prime Cost items.

-Prime Cost is a cost that is estimated for the purchase of specific items such as bathroom tap ware, door handles or even tiles.
+Prime Cost (PC) is a cost that is estimated for the purchase of specific items such as bathroom tapware, door handles or even tiles.
 In general, homeowners select and source these PC items.

-Tip: Using Style Plus Interior Design Service early in your renovation will help you avoid years of niggling regret from bad decisions made in isolation or under pressure.
+Tip: Using Style Plus Interior Design Service early in your house extension renovation will help you avoid years of niggling regret from bad decisions made in isolation or under pressure.
 Our skilled interior designer will take the stress out of the selection process and ensures a consistent style.
-You can be confident your renovation will exceed the average and every detail will keep you smiling.
+You can be confident your house extension renovation will exceed the average and every detail will keep you smiling.

 WHERE DO I START?

-Where do I start is a common question that we hear during our initial consultation with the homeowner.
+Where do I start is a common question that we hear during our initial consultation with the homeowner regarding their house extension project.

-The following is a typical Style Plus Renovations process that takes the homeowner to the start of the renovation build.
+The following is a typical Style Plus Renovations process that takes the homeowner to the start of the house extension renovation build.

-- Initial enquiry either phone or via the web site contact form.
+- Initial enquiry either by phone or via the website contact form.

-- Site meeting with the client.
-This includes the project manager and architect.
+- First initial site meeting with the client.
+This includes the project manager and possibly the architect.

-- Review by project manager, builder and architect to determine if the project is feasible.
+- Review by the project manager, builder and architect to determine if the project is feasible.
+Check out our free architects’ feasibility report.

 - A quote for the architectural services is emailed to the homeowner.